adipro/starter-academic/content/project/array-optimisation/index.md

 # Documentation: https://wowchemy.com/docs/managing-content/

 title: "Optimisation of arrays of wave energy converters"
-summary: "Most studies on optimisation of arrays of wave energy converters are concerned with maximising the overall power output or minimising the power-to-cost ratio as the sole objective.
+summary: "Most studies on optimisation of arrays of wave energy converters are concerned with maximising the overall power output as the sole objective.
 This project considers this problem from a multiobjective perspective.
-Instead of a single objective, multiple objectives are considered, leading to multiple optimum solutions, which provide an insight into which array configurations are preferred for each of the competing objectives."
+Instead of a single objective, multiple objectives are considered, leading to multiple optimal solutions, which provide an insight into which arrays are optimal for each of the competing objectives."
 authors: []
 tags: [arrays, wave energy, optimisation]
 categories: []